The Federal Pell Grant Program provides need-based grants to low-income undergraduate students.

 - The current Federal Pell Grant payment schedule is available on our forms page.

-You may not receive Pell Grant funds from two schools for the same semester.
-If this happens, one of the schools will be required to cancel your award, which may leave you with an outstanding balance.
+You are unable to receive Pell Grant funds from two schools during the same semester.
+One of the schools will be required to cancel your award if this happens, likely leaving you with an outstanding balance.

 How do I determine my remaining eligibility?